 It doesn’t take a mathematician to understand how much money you waste each month when under the thumb of high interest rates.
 By paying off debt, you will be able to keep so much more of your money.
 Compounding debt makes it harder and harder to get back up on your feet.
-By snowballing your debt payments, you can pay off what you owe and begin to see more money in your pocket each month.
+When dealing with multiple accounts with high-interest rates, debt consolidation could make it easier to pay down outstanding debt.
+With consistent payments, you can pay off what you owe and begin to see more money in your pocket each month.

 Being debt-free means that you have the freedom to live your life the way that you have always envisioned.
 Although it is a tough hill to climb, the rewards of getting out of debt are infinite.

 Only 46% of Americans have a “rainy day fund.”
 Where do you stand?
 Will you have to struggle, just to come up with $1,000, like 2/3 of families?
 Take the first step to freedom today.